MicrosoftDocs/entra-docs/docs/identity-platform/azure-ad-graph-app-manifest-deprecation.md

 ---
 title: Azure AD Graph app manifest deprecation
-description: Describes the deprecation of the Azure AD Graph format for application manifests.
+description: Describes the deprecation of the Azure AD Graph format for application manifests and attribute differences in the new format.
 services: active-directory
 author: rwike77
 manager: CelesteDG